 - Airfry the khajas at 370 degrees Fahrenheit.
 I airfryed 5-6 khajas together for 20 minutes checking twice in between, but timing may vary based on airfryer.

 - Instead of airfrying, you can also fry the Khajas in oil on a medium flame, until golden brown on both sides.

 - For sugar syrup, add water and sugar in a saucepan, boil for 5 minutes on medium flame, till it comes to a string consistency.
 Add saffron and cardamom to it and switch off the heat.

-- Now, dip the ready Khajas into warm sugar syrup.
+- Now, dip the ready Khajas into warm sugar syrup and chocolate dip.
 Garnish them with almonds and pistachios.
 They are now ready to serve.